shegoj/docker1/README.md

-# Simple web app for Pluralsight courses and Docker Deep Dive book
+# Simple web app for Techbleat courses and Docker Deep Dive book

 Exposes web server on port `8080` as per `./app.js`